 Many precautionary measures can be taken to make sure that your office is HIPAA compliant.
 Acoustical door seal kits can be added to existing doors to cut down the amount of sound that gets transferred to adjacent offices and hallways.
-Signature noise barrier ceiling tiles can be used to reduce the amount of speech being transferred from office to office.
+Signature Acoustical Vinyl Barrier ceiling tiles can be used to reduce the amount of speech being transferred from office to office.

 Acoustical fabric wrapped wall panels can be added to help reduce the amount of ambient noise in the office while maintaining an aesthetically pleasing environment.